 The party seeking to have wages garnished must file a Notice of Wage Withholding Order with the court.
 Once the Withholding Order is filed, the party seeking the wage garnishment will then serve the obligor party’s employer with the Order.
 The employer then has 10 days to comply with the Order and initiate the wage garnishment.

-For more information on wage garnishment and child support, please contact our office at (619)284-4113 to set up your free consultation with one of our Certified Family Law Specialists.
+For more information on wage garnishment and child support, please contact our office at (619)284-4113 to set up your consultation with one of our Certified Family Law Specialists.